andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 		user_endpoint_url: 'https://foodl.org/oauth/callback',
 	}

+If the request contains the sign request parameter and it is set to `true` the Identity Provider SHOULD sign the response.
+The response is signed using [Magic Signatures][], using the key associated with one of the public keys listed in the metadata of the Identity Provider.

-In some cases the Provider trusts the consumer, but is not willling to release all the attributes requested in the consumer metadata.
-If this is the situation and the provider will still release at least one of the requested attributes, the provider MUST return this additional property in the response:
+In some cases the Identity Provider trusts the consumer, but is not willing to release all the attributes requested in the consumer metadata.
+If this is the situation and the Identity Provider will still release at least one of the requested attributes, the Identity Provider MUST return this additional property in the response:

 `attributes`
-: A list of attributes that the provider will release to the provider.
-This will be a subset of the attributes in consumer metadata.
+: A list of attributes that the Identity Provider will release to the Service Provider.
+This will be a subset of the attributes in Service Provider metadata.

 If the `attributes` property of the response is not present, the consumer can expect all the requested attributes to be released.